The Ultimate Bucketlist for Backpacking in Guatemala

 While backpacking in Guatemala’s eastern region is usually deprioritised by travellers, I’m hoping you can see from this list of things to do in Guatemala that it’s definitely an area worth visiting.
 Key to the east is Lívingston, a town on the Caribbean coast that’s the hub of the country’s Garifuna culture.
 The Garifuna are descended from West Africans (following the shipwreck of a slave ship) and indigenous natives.
 It’s said that due to never having actually been put to work as slaves as originally intended, they have managed to maintain close ties to their African heritage, making this culture incredibly strong and vibrant from Honduras all the way up to Belize.
 This makes the town of Lívingston a fascinating cultural anomaly within Guatemala.

 It’s not a wealthy place, and perhaps doesn’t always feel the most welcoming either, but still worth exploring to get to know this different side to Central America that is not often well represented.
-Despite being on the coast, there’s no decent beach here (only a very littered one), but waking up with views of the jetty at Hotel Casa Rosada is a beautiful way to start your day in Lívingston.
+Despite being on the coast, there’s no decent beach here (only a very littered one), but waking up with views of the jetty at Hotel Casa Rosada in Lívingston is a beautiful way to start another day of backpacking in Guatemala.

 Lake Izabal, Río Dulce